deleSerna/deleSerna.github.io/_posts/2020-10-31-manage-multiple-pythonversion-pyenv-mac.markdown

 date:   2020-10-31 9:32:36 +0530
 categories: Python pyenv mac homebrew
 ---
 When it comes to programming language, Java is my goto langauge.
-But when I would like to try some sample realed to NLP or machine learning, I will compelled to use python because most of the examples were in python.
+But when I would like to try some sample realed to NLP or machine learning, I am compelled to use python because most of the examples were in python.
 As I follow the examples, I will try to do pip install as said in the examples.
 When I started doing different categories of examples (spacy, rasa, scikit etc..), I found that different libaries were depending on different version of libary and I messed up all my python installation with different version of those libary.
 Then I realized that it's easier to use different python environment for different type of problems.
 Then I came to read a wonderful article about 'pyenv'